jonathan-meulens/Data/README.md

 1. Download all the .py files ofcourse.

 2. Check the main.py and main_2.py file.
 The main.py file will contain all the functions needed to train the plain U-NET.
-This means , i will NOT use the red (BiFPN block) in this training section.
-This is beacause i am only trying to isolate , or train the model to recognize the OVERALL area of interest; which in this case is the LEFT VENTRICLE of the heart (in the BssFP/ C1-images).
-When i trained the model to recognize the OVERALL area of interest, then we use main_2.py file.
+This means that you will NOT be using the red (BiFPN block) in this training section.
+This is beacause you are only trying to isolate , or train the model to recognize the area of interest; which in this case, is the LEFT VENTRICLE of the heart (in the BssFP/ C1-images).
+When you train the model to recognize the area of interest, then, use main_2.py file.

-3. Now that your model knows where the left ventricle is , we can use the architecture above (BiFPN) to enhance the "global" resolution of the images no matter the layer they are in.
+3. Now that your model knows where the left ventricle is , you can use the architecture above (BiFPN) to enhance the "global" resolution of the images no matter the layer they are in.
 This is the main_2.py file.
 Run it.

 Additional Note: Make sure to transfer the weights you get from the first model (main.py) to the next model (main_2.py).
 You can do this by using the LOAD_CHECKPOINT(model_1) function, to load the weights of first (UNET) model (main.py) to the second (BiFPN) model (main_2.py).